Within the affiliate marketing universe, the Affiliate Summit’s count among the major conferences of the year.

 Data & Advanced Attribution Models

-Continuing to garner buzz, data and attribution is more important than ever as brands seek to optimize their performance marketing activities.
-They are increasing leveraging data to better understand consumer behavior, correctly determine affiliate payments, and make smarter decisions about digital advertising spend.
+Continuing to garner buzz, data and attribution are more important than ever as brands seek to optimize their performance-based marketing activities.